Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 #### 5.3.4.
 Collateral

-For redeemable currencies, the goal of collateral is allow the holder to redeem its currency by the underlying asset on demand.
-A CryptoCommodity system is naturally collateralized, by default, by a supply equivalent to the current demand.
-At any moment, the issuer can redeem the holder as a regular consumer of the underlying asset utility.
+The goal of collateral is allow the holder to redeem its currency by the underlying asset on demand.

-A first question to understand is what volume collateralization is needed

-A first question is if full collateralization is required.
 Increasingly, goverments are requiring to stablecoins a full collateralization of the issued supply.
 For fiat stablecoins this implies, storing a number of assets equivalent to the total supply.
 This is mainly required to prevent expansion on fiat supply with desvirtuates regulatory policies.
 CryptoCommodities do not increase fiat supply so they should have a diffeernt consideration for collateral.

-Collateralization higher that this amount should be provisioned by the issuer in case a 100% collateralization is intended.
+A CryptoCommodity system is naturally collateralized.
+At any moment, the issuer can redeem the holder as a regular consumer of the underlying asset utility.
+According to IMF: "the realization that a viable commodity standard does not require the redemption of money for the specific commodities defining the ultimate unit of account.
+This greatly simplifies and reduces the cost of operating such a system.".

 <br/><br/><div class="divider div-transparent div-dot"></div><br/><br/><br/>